Health Insurance

 What is Medical Insurance?

 Understanding the structure of your health insurance plan — including your deductible, copayment, and out-of-pocket maximum — is just as important as knowing your monthly premium.
-Patients who understand their benefits make better decisions and avoid thousands of dollars in unnecessary costs,
+Patients who understand their benefits make better decisions and avoid thousands of dollars in unnecessary costs.

 Types of Medical Insurance

-Beyond these two broad categories, the Centers for Medicare and Medicaid Services (CMS) recognizes several specific plan structures that consumers can choose from in the marketplace.
-The most common plan types include:
+Coverage falls into two broad categories: hospital coverage and medical expense coverage.
+Hospital coverage handles emergency room visits and inpatient surgery.
+Medical expense coverage pays for things like blood tests and prescriptions used to manage an existing condition.
+Beyond those two broad categories, the Centers for Medicare and Medicaid Services (CMS) recognizes several specific plan structures that consumers can choose from in the marketplace.

 • HMO (Health Maintenance Organization): Requires members to choose a primary care physician and get referrals for specialists.
 These plans tend to have lower premiums but less flexibility.